tanyagupta0201/Just-Eat/README.md

 ## 🌟 About

-Just Eat is a food ordering mobile application made using Java, XML and SQLite.
+Just Eat is a food ordering android application made using Java, XML and SQLite.
 This application supports **CRUD Operations** - Create, Read, Update, and Delete.
 A user can place his order which would be stored in the database, he can also update or delete his orders.